Jigsaw-Code/outline-sdk/x/smart/README.md

 # Smart Dialer

+The **Smart Dialer** is a dialer that **automatically chooses the best way to connect** to the internet from a list of configured options.

 ## JSON config for the Smart Dialer

 The Smart Dialer uses a JSON config to dynamically find serverless strategies for circumvention.
 The config is used to search for a strategy that unblocks DNS and TLS for a given list of test domains.